Maha: Only 2 posts of special cell for road safety filled in 2 yrs | Business

 ''The additional charge of the remaining three vacantposts were given to other officers of the transportcommissioner office, who were already under burden ofadditional charge of some other posts,'' he said.

-Another officer said that 11 other posts that have tobe filled on contract basis are also lying vacant andadditional charge of the five supervisory posts have beengiven to RTO inspectors and that of the clerical posts to someclerks from the transport commissioner office.
+Another officer said that 11 other posts that have tobe filled on contract basis are also lying vacant and some RTOinspectors and clerks from the transport commissioner officewere given the responsibility of these posts.

 An advertisement for the post was issued in October2020.

-''What this senior consultant is going to do when therequired posts of officers and staffers of the lead agency arevacant?'' he asked.
+''What this senior consultant is going to do when therequired posts of officers and staffers of the lead agency arevacant?
+Whom will he give advice?'' he asked.

 When asked about the vacant posts of the lead agency,minister Parab said the last one year got ''wasted'' due tocoronavirus pandemic, due to which the posts kept lyingvacant.